Sales LeadershipCROVP of SalesGo-to-MarketScalingRevenue Operations

 And yes, you can have both later.
 But early on, hiring both is often a mistake.
 Too many cooks.
 Too many dashboards.
 Not enough clarity on who owns the actual number.

-Scaling startup org chart: Who should own marketing customer success and revops
+Scaling startup org chart: Who should own marketing, customer success and RevOps

 This is where it gets slightly awkward, because titles are cheap and responsibility is not.